hssharma1997/null_innovations/README.md

 4.Click  Open with GitHub Desktop to clone and open the repository with GitHub Desktop.
 5.Click Choose... and, using Windows Explorer, navigate to a local path where you want to clone the repository.
 6.Click Clone.
+7.Install node modules by typing 'npm install' in VS Code 8.Start the app by typing 'npm start'